 Los Angeles Prostitution Lawyer

-I defend Los Angeles prostitution cases, I am highly skilled and experienced in defending both street prostitution cases on the streets and outcall cases from Backpage, HX (Humaniplex), CityVibe, and Craigslist cases.
+I defend prostitution cases in Southern California, I am highly skilled and experienced in defending both street prostitution cases on the streets and outcall cases from Backpage, HX (Humaniplex), CityVibe, and Craigslist cases.
 I handle all prostitution charges including:

 - solicitation of prostitution,

 - agreeing to engage in an act of prostitution,